 3.2 Success of the approach

-After a first overview of the results, GAs have quicky been proven successful at optimizing the AM.
-Indeed, the performance score of the sequential approach has been quickly exceeded without adding any new parameter to the method (Figure 2).
-Even GAs parametrization that will be further considered as inadequate (Figure 3) did significantly better that the sequential approach.
+After a first overview of the results, GAs have quicky proved successful at optimizing the AM.
+The performance score of the sequential approach has been quickly exceeded without adding any new parameter to the method (Figure 2).
+Even GAs parametrization that will be considered later as inadequate (Figure 3) did significantly better that the sequential approach.
 The amplitude of the improvement is not the main outcome here.
-The most important point is that GAs are proven successful at optimizing AMs automatically, globally, and objectively.
+The most important point is that GAs proved successful at optimizing AMs both automatically, globally, and objectively.

 Figure 2: Evolution of the score of the best individuals over generations for the 10 optimizations processed for a given parametrization.
 The green line (bottom) represents the score of the sequential approach and the blue one (top), the supposed global optimum.